Sydney FC: 2018–2023: Corica era - The continued dynasty, relocation and return to the Allianz

-In the finals series, Sydney FC thumped Melbourne Victory 6–1 in the semi-finals, thanks to goals from Aaron Calver, Alex Brosque, an own goal from Leigh Broxham, Adam Le Fondre and Miloš Ninković equalling the record for the largest margin of victory in The Big Blue.
-Sydney then travelled to Perth for the 2019 Grand Final, defeating Perth Glory in the grand final after a dramatic penalty shootout, which ended 4–1 thanks to mid-season signing Reza Ghoochannejhad scoring the decisive penalty and Andrew Redmayne saving two penalties.
+In the finals series, Sydney FC thrashed rivals Melbourne Victory 6–1 in the semi-finals, thanks to goals from Aaron Calver, Alex Brosque, an own goal from Leigh Broxham, Adam Le Fondre and Miloš Ninković equalling the record for the largest margin of victory in The Big Blue.
+Sydney then travelled to Perth for the 2019 Grand Final, defeating Perth Glory in the grand final after a dramatic penalty shootout, which ended 4–1 with January signing Reza Ghoochannejhad scoring the decisive penalty and Andrew Redmayne saving two penalties.

-Overall, the 2018–19 season was largely a success for Steve Corica's first season in charge and the team's first season away from Allianz Stadium.
+The 2018–19 season marked successful transition periods with Steve Corica's first season in charge and the team's first season away from Allianz Stadium.
 They finished in the top two in all domestic competitions.

-However, their performance in the 2019 AFC Champions League was disappointing, as they failed to progress from the group stage.
-Finishing at the bottom of their group, with just three points from six matches.
+Contrasting their domestic form, Sydney FC continental showings in the 2019 AFC Champions League was disappointing.
+The club failed to progress from the group stage, finishing at the bottom of their group with just three points from six matches.

+The 2019-20 season would again bear silverware for Corica and Sydney FC despite the disruptions caused by the COVID-19 pandemic in Australia and New Zealand and the retirement of club legend Alex Brosque.
+Defender Alex Wilkinson would assume the team's captaincy following Brosque's retirement.
+In a show of the club's intent, Sydney FC poached a duo of star players directly from their two major rivals - Melbourne Victory's Kosta Barbarouses and Western Sydney Wanderers FC playmaker Alexander Baumjohann.
+Sydney FC would also secure the signing of Melbourne City FC midfielder Luke Brattan and Australian international defender Ryan McGowan.

+Corica would lead Sydney FC to a historic double, losing only 5 games all season.
+Sydney FC would win the league by six points ahead of Melbourne City FC.
+They would also claim the championship defeating Melbourne City FC 1-0 with Rhyan Grant once again scoring the key goal in the grand final, as he did in 2017.

+2020-21 would see Sydney FC compete for honours yet again, however, would mark the first season for Corica where the club would not win any silverware.
+Even with the return of legendary goal scorer Bobô, the club would finish runners-up in both the premiership and championship to Melbourne City FC.

 On 7 April 2021, Sydney FC became the first A-League club to record 200 wins with a 1–0 win over Perth Glory.